swapnil1023/outline/project.md

   ![orders_page](images/orders.png)

-- Building wishlist page.
-I'd recommend to store the wishlist data of a particular user in a seperate field of the user doccument.
-Which can simply be a list of the product ids of all the products in the wish list.
+- Making wishlist page.
+I'd recommend to store the wishlist data of a particular user in a seperate field of the user document.
+Which can simply be a list of the product ids of all the products in the wishlist.
 Now you just have to show those products with simple quering in a way similar to the image below.

   ![wishlist_page](images/wishlist.png)
 - Making the product listview page, which basically shows different query results of the products collection, like search query, shop  specific query, category specific query, discount specific query etc.